proxcb/nvim/README.md

-# nvim
-nvim configuration for 0.12+
+# nvim configuration for 0.12+, using native plugin manager vim.pack